After they ate the Seder meal, whose order is very long,

 than could be borne by these beloved children.

---Aliki Barnstone, forthcoming in her book of poems, Dwelling, the Sheep Meadow Press, 2016
+--Aliki Barnstone, from her book of poems, Dwelling, the Sheep Meadow Press, 2016

 Note:“Stay awake...”
 Matthew 25:15.
 “I am the way…” John 14:6.
 Golgatha “means the place of the skull,” Matthew 27:33.